jgarcesres/git2jamf/README.md

 what scripts were updated

 ## Example usage with 2 instances
 you would probably have 2 sets of secrets, with url and credentials for each instance(or share the same user creds across both servers, up to you).
-You also will need 2 workflow files.
-One for pushes or PR's to the master branch.
-And another that goes to test.
+You also will need 2 workflow files: one for pushes to the master branch and another that goes to test.
 In this example, we disable prefix since we have 2 instances in jamf.
 We can keep the name of the scripts consistent between the two.

 ```yaml
 on: